gdams/adoptium/content/blog/eclipse-temurin-8u432-11025-1713-2105-2301-available/index.md

 Starting with Eclipse Temurin versions 21.0.5 and 23.0.1, Windows aarch64 (ARM64) is now officially supported.
 This addition brings enhanced flexibility and performance improvements for developers working on ARM-based Windows systems.
 Users can now benefit from Temurin’s robust, high-performance JDK distribution on an expanded range of Windows hardware, continuing our commitment to broad platform compatibility and support for modern architectures.

+### Windows Updated Microsoft STL Redistributable Included in Eclipse Temurin

+We have addressed an issue in Eclipse Temurin regarding the inclusion of an outdated Microsoft STL redistributable (`msvcp140.dll`) in the JDK's bin directory, as noted in [issue #3887](https://github.com/adoptium/temurin-build/issues/3887).
+This issue led to crashes for applications using C++ libraries from Java that relied on the updated mutex behavior in the latest Microsoft toolset.
+The outdated DLL version caused mutex initialization errors, impacting multi-threaded functionality.
+With this fix, Temurin now includes the latest Microsoft redistributables, ensuring compatibility and stability for applications requiring the updated runtime.

+### Missing AIX 8u432 Release

+The AIX build for Eclipse Temurin 8u342 has been temporarily skipped due to a compilation error introduced in the upstream OpenJDK codebase.
+We have reported the issue in [JDK-8342822](https://bugs.openjdk.org/browse/JDK-8342822) and are actively working toward a resolution.
+We anticipate that the AIX JDK8u build will be available in the next quarterly release.

 ### Container Updates

 #### GPG Verification Added to Eclipse Temurin images